Skip to content

 Damien Lutz

-Since 2017, he’s scouted the fringes of design to develop ways to fully realise it as a superpower for good.
-He produced three design guides—Future Scouting, The Life-Centred Design Guide, and The Non-human Persona Guide—along with two online hubs, various toolkits, courses, and workshops to empower designers and decision-makers to be more sustainable, regenerative, inclusive, and future skilled.
+After over a decade in UX/UI Design & Research, Damien began scouting the fringes of design to develop ways to fully realise design as a superpower for good.
+He produced his three design books, along with two online hubs, various toolkits, courses, and workshops to empower designers and decision-makers to be more sustainable, regenerative, inclusive, and future-skilled.

 Join Damien to learn new ways to design a thriving existence for all life.